iMBRKII/Stack-Simulator-/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License
-See the LICENSE file for details.
+.

 Contact
 GitHub: iMBRKII